Frequently Asked Questions

 A: We don’t have set minimum requirements.
 We view each applicant carefully and consider the combination of GPA (with emphasis on chemistry courses), GRE scores, letters of recommendation and the personal statement.
 We have in the past taken students with deficiencies in one of the above areas that have turned out to be outstanding scientists.
 We view the collection of materials to arrive at our decision.
-One requirement, set by the Graduate School, deals with the Test of English as a Foreign Language (TOEFL) scores.
-If below a set level the student must take courses in English to overcome their deficiencies.
+One requirement, set by the Graduate School and the University, deals with the English Proficiency minimum requirements.
+If an applicant’s scores for the TOEFL/IELTS are below a set level the student must take courses in English through the Applied English Center on campus to overcome their deficiencies.

 Q: How many students do you take each year?

 A: The number varies from year to year but averages around 10 per year.

 Q: How many applicants do you receive each year and what percentage of students that applies gets accepted?

 A: Generally, the number of applicants per year varies quite a bit but the average typically ranges from 75 to 100.
 The number of students desired by faculty varies from year to year as well.
 We have taken as many as 15 new students and as few as three.
 A very rough estimate of the percentage of applicants that apply that get accepted is around six to nine percent.

 For more information and statistic on previous years admissions and graduation rates please visit Graduate Studies Program Profiles page.
 You will want to scroll down the page to the “School of Pharmacy” section and then select the link for Pharmaceutical Chemistry.
 Select the link “DPP” to view information regarding the PhD program.